Cook smarter

 Making the shopping list too complicated.
 Your first lists should be simple.
 Don't try to optimize by store aisle or categorize by food group.
 Just write down what you need.
 Optimization comes later when the habit is solid.

 Planning without checking the fridge first.
 Always look at what you have before deciding what to cook.
 That half-used bag of spinach should drive Monday's plan, not get thrown out because you planned something else.
+This single habit will do more for reducing food waste than any other trick.

 Tools for meal planning